pengshancai/math-lego/README.md

 The curvature of a **Linear Bender** is a linear function, (i.e. the curvature gradually changes from one constant value to another constant value) Linear Bender could be applied to connect two Math-Lego pieces of different curvature, making the transformation look more smooth.
-（As shown in the above
-It could also be applied to create a line with different curvature at different points.
+(As shown in the above, the red line smoothly connects the blue and yellow line) It could also be applied to create a line with different curvature at different points.

 ### Customize your own Math-Lego pieces